cosminadrianpopescu/vim-sql-workbench/README.md

 The selected text is going to be sent to the DBMS.

+Like before, if you want the command executed asynchronous, you have to use the exclamation mark after it (`SWSqlExecuteSelected!`).
+By default, this is mapped on `ctrl + e`.
+You can change this mapping.

 ## Execute all statements

 In visual mode, you can press `ctrl + a` or your own custom shortcut.
 Alternatively, you can execute the `SWSqlExecuteAll` command.
 All the buffer is going to be sent to the DBMS.

+Also here you can use an exclamation mark to execute the command asynchronous, which is the default mapping.

 ## Intellisense